dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Default command success logic is the last block.(BLOCK5)

+For attempt loop
+    try block
+             Stdout/stderr block from read_output_with_watchdog KEEP AS IS BLOCK1(1)
+             Move failure heuristics (all of them) here before the new code block with whitelist BLOCK2(4) NEW CODE INSERT HERE WITH WHITELIST (this is the latest revision you sent) BLOCK3(2) Keep legacy resurrection code for now BLOCK4(3) Command succeeded BLOCK5(5)

+    except block (keep as is)

+    finally block (keep as is)

 The code blocks are listed below:  <<<< TO DO >>>>>>>

 #### BLOCK1: